marnberg/tango/README.md

 # tango
-Flutter configuration tool to inject icons, launch images, files, code and more.
+Flutter build configuration tool to inject icons, launch images, files, code and more.